CortexIntelligentAutomation/docs/content/en/docs/2026.3/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Each trigger definition consists of a `Name`, which is used to easily identify the trigger, and an optional `Description` to provide additional information.
 The definition also specifies the `Flow` to be executed as well as a set of conditions that, on receipt of a matching SNMP Trap, will execute the flow.

-The conditions that must be set are:
+The conditions   must be set are:

 * The `Device Address` of the device sending the SNMP Trap.